mochow13/ionic4-fetch-news/README.md

 # ionic4-fetch-news

-Simple Ionic app to fetch news using a news api.
+Simple news app built in Ionic 4 along with Angular and TypeScript using https://newsapi.org.